caveinn/notes_api/README.md

-# README
+# Notes Api

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+This is an api that allows users to store notes and share them among themselves.
+It has a structure for school and class to enable more structured sharing.

 * Ruby version
+ruby '2.5.0'

+Follow the following steps to get the db running

-* System dependencies
+* Prerequisites
+  * Have porstgresql installed

 * Configuration
+Install the gems by running `bundle`
+Create an env file following the .env_example

 * Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+Create a database using `rails db:setup`

+* Make db migrations
+Make DB migrations by running `rails db:migrate`

-* ...
+* Start server
+By running `rails s`